Trading Off Privacy, Utility and Efficiency in Federated Learning: Related Work

-In the past decade, there has been wide interest in understanding the privacy-utility trade-off \cite{du2012privacy, makhdoumi2013privacy, sankar2013utility, wang2016relation, wang2017estimation, rassouli2019optimal, zhang2022no}. \cite{du2012privacy,makhdoumi2013privacy} quantified the privacy-utility trade-off using the solution of the optimization problem. \cite{sankar2013utility} provided a privacy-utility trade-off region for the special case with i.i.d. data sources and known distribution. \cite{rassouli2019optimal} illustrated that the optimal privacy-utility trade-off could be solved using a standard linear program, and provided a closed-form solution for the special case when the data to be released is a binary variable. \cite{wang2016relation} measured distortion using the expected Hamming distance between the input and output databases, and measured privacy leakage using identifiability, differential privacy, and mutual-information privacy separately. \cite{wang2017estimation} provided a trade-off when utility and privacy were evaluated using $\chi^2$-based information measures. \cite{wang2019adaptive} analyzed the trade-off between the speed of error convergence and the wall-clock time for distributed SGD. \cite{chen2020breaking} analyzed the trade-off between communication, privacy, and accuracy for distributed statistical tasks.
+In the past decade, there has been wide interest in understanding the privacy-utility trade-off \cite{du2012privacy, makhdoumi2013privacy, sankar2013utility, wang2016relation, wang2017estimation, rassouli2019optimal, zhang2022no}. \cite{du2012privacy,makhdoumi2013privacy} quantified the privacy-utility trade-off using the solution of the optimization problem. \cite{sankar2013utility} provided a privacy-utility trade-off region for the special case with i.i.d. data sources and known distribution. \cite{rassouli2019optimal} illustrated that the optimal privacy-utility trade-off could be solved using a standard linear program and provided a closed-form solution for the special case when the data to be released is a binary variable. \cite{wang2016relation} measured distortion using the expected Hamming distance between the input and output databases and measured privacy leakage using identifiability, differential privacy, and mutual-information privacy separately. \cite{wang2017estimation} provided a trade-off when utility and privacy were evaluated using $\chi^2$-based information measures. \cite{wang2019adaptive} analyzed the trade-off between the speed of error convergence and the wall-clock time for distributed SGD. \cite{chen2020breaking} analyzed the trade-off between communication, privacy, and accuracy for distributed statistical tasks.
 The accuracy is measured using statistical mean estimation, frequency estimation, and distribution estimation separately, and the privacy is measured using differential privacy.
 However, none of these works focus on federated learning and measure utility using model performance.

-The first quantitative trade-off between utility and privacy in federated learning was provided by \cite{zhang2022no}.
-The utility loss is evaluated via the performance reduction of the learning model, and the privacy leakage was measured using the Jensen-Shannon divergence.
-By exploiting some key properties of the privacy leakage and the triangle inequality of the divergence, they provided a quantitative relationship that holds in general. \cite{lu2020sharing} evaluated the accuracy-privacy-cost trade-off for federated learning empirically.
-To our best knowledge, we are the first to provide a general theoretical analysis of the trade-off between privacy, utility, and efficiency that applies to both HFL and VFL.
+The work~\cite{zhang2022no} proposed a quantitative trade-off between utility and privacy in horizontal federated learning by exploiting some key properties of the privacy leakage and the triangle inequality of the divergence. \cite{lu2020sharing} evaluated the accuracy-privacy-cost trade-off for federated learning empirically.
+In this work, we offer a general theoretical analysis of the trade-off between privacy, utility, and efficiency that applies to both HFL and VFL.